rjframe/camino/README.md

 ### Why?

 I use pencil and paper for scheduling.
-I've begun experimenting with electronic scheduling systems but haven't found anything flexible enough to manage my habit tracking.
-I think that it can be done with the design I've come up with, so am giving it a try.
+The major problem with paper for habit tracking is the difficulty in generating reports; if I want to see how well I've done overall (or for a specific habit) in the course of a year, or compare month to month, I have to do the work of generating that report, every time.

+I looked for other solutions but couldn't find anything flexible enough to manage the variety of habit types I want to track, so sat down one day to work out a design.

 ### License